-When it comes to motherboards, the AM4 models are what everyone is talking about – these chipsets will be homes to new Ryzen processors made by the AMD.
+When it comes to motherboards, the AM4 models are what everyone is talking about.
 Like with all other PC components, there are cheap and not-so-cheap motherboards – today, we’re going to take a look at one of the more affordable models, the ASRock AB350 GAMING K4 FATAL1TY.
 This board targets the gamers with lower budgets, as it doesn’t have a multi GPU-capability but still offers some really interesting features.
 Let’s find out if this thing is worth your money!

 - Chipset – AMD B350